 Teams participating in RoboMaster are required to develop and build their robots.
-Participating robots are required to meet all specifications described in this document, or they will not pass the Pre-Match Inspection.
+Participating robots are required to meet all specifications described in this document, which will be the basis of the inspection.
 If any safety incident has occurred due to a violation of rules, the RoboMaster Organizing Committee ("RMOC") reserves the right to hold the violating party legally responsible.
 Any dispute arising from this Specification Manual will be settled based on interpretations provided by the Chief Referee or Head Inspector.